electrotype/hipchat-better-notifications-tampermonkey-script/README.md

 and at home, for example, you will see duplicate "unread" message.
 I may one day implement a system to save the ids of the read messages using a GitHub *Gist*.
 This way, deplicates would be avoided.

+This script only works with Tampermonkey and not as a standalone user script in Chrome or using Greacemonkey in Firefox.

 Note that even the "check message" button is disabled when the script runs, but you can still click on a room.
 If you do so, the notifications will all be wrong!
 I should add some kind of protection to prevent that.

 Please note that the first time you run the script, it will show all open rooms as "containing new messages"...
 You need to click on each room to "reset" the state of your read messages.
 Then you are good to go!

-Have fun and don't take this script too seriously...
+Have fun and don't take this script too seriously!

+Pull requests are welcomed.